 Again, an informed seller is a successful seller, and a pre-sale inspection of your home will save you money and disappointment down the line.
 If you have a list of repairs before putting your home on the market, you can address the ones you have more cost-effectively and mitigate any surprises that might force you to make some concessions in your negotiations.
 Your inspector might also give you some vital information that could have an impact on how you price your home and other data that will enable you to be upfront with buyers about what you will and will not consider open for negotiation.

 It's no secret that Boston is a seller's market right now and that most homes are selling quickly for at, or over, asking price.
 The best way to drive up your sale price is to secure multiple offers, and the best way to do that is to price your home competitively.
 Nothing says “dud” to a buyer like a home that’s been on the market for more than 45 days, especially with homes moving as quickly as they are in Boston right now.

 So while sentimentality and sweat equity might make you think your home is worth more than other similar homes, buyers won’t see it that way.
-One good tip - set your price just under a whole number, $679,000 vs. $680,000 for example.
+One good tip - set your price just under a whole number, for example, $679,000 vs. $680,000.
 It works in retail, and it works in real estate!

 Many kinds of tips exist that will help you sell your home quickly - staging, decluttering, hiring a skilled photographer to get great listing photos.
 But the most important is partnering with an agent that has the right skillset and experience to get you good offers quickly.
 Happy selling!